Learn Email Automation Win-Back Campaigns

 What Success Doesn't Look Like

-A win-back campaign that re-engages 3% of subscribers but drives your complaint rate to 0.2% and temporarily degrades your domain reputation is not a success — it's a net negative.
+A win-back campaign that re-engages only a small share of subscribers while materially increasing complaint rate and degrading domain reputation is not a success — it's a net negative.
 The revenue from 3% of an inactive segment rarely compensates for weeks of degraded inbox placement on your active list.
 If the deliverability cost of a win-back exceeds the potential re-engagement revenue, the correct answer is to sunset and move on.

 Test Before You Send to Inactive Subscribers